May 17, 2017

 Provincial Recreation Area – Supports a wide range of outdoor recreation pursuits, including motorized recreation, in natural, modified, or man-made settings.

-Other means of minimal protection – often limited and temporary – are possible, including designating an area as a Forest Land Use Zone (FLUZ).
-A FLUZ is designated under the Forests Act and is an area of land to which legislative controls are applied to solve specific land-use problems.
-For example, the Alberta government may establish limitations on recreational use in a FLUZ because of environmental sensitivity.
+Other means of minimal protection – often limited and temporary – are possible, including designating an area as a Public Land Use Zone (PLUZ).
+A PLUZ is designated under the Public Lands Administration Regulation and is an area of land to which legislative controls are applied to solve specific land-use problems, and better manage conflicting land use activities in sensitive areas.
+Previously, Forest Land Use Zones (FLUZ) was administered under the Forest Act for a similar purpose.
 In spring, 2007, for example, the Minister of Sustainable Resource Development created a FLUZ in the Indian Graves area to prevent further environmental damage by unregulated off-highway vehicle use.
-A FLUZ is generally designated to protect areas containing sensitive resources such as wildlife and habitat, vegetation, soils, or watersheds, or to separate or control conflicting recreational activities.

 Forest Recreation Area